ArunKrishnan0x168/amfoss-tasks/task-09/README.md

 The source code is present in [src_code](https://github.com/ArunKrishnan0x168/amfoss-tasks/tree/main/task-09/src) and i've also added all the required files for the rust ecosystem along with the csv file produced when the script is ran.

-Thank you for this amazing opportunity which helped me in getting to more about webscraping and rust.
+Thank you for this exciting opportunity which helped me in getting to more about webscraping and rust.